danielvartan/rutils/README.md

 remotes::install_github("giperbio/gutils")
 ```

-We don’t intend to publish this package to CRAN.
+We don’t intend to publish this package on CRAN.